arvindbhamidipati/Hamiltonian-Circuit-Project/README.md

 Background

-The Hamiltonian Circuit or path, is a graph theory concept
+The Hamiltonian Circuit or path, is a graph theory concept:
 	Undirected or directed graph that visits each vertex exactly once Circuit - a path of edges and vertices wherein a vertex is reachable from itself Discovered by William Rowan Hamilton who invented the icosian game - Hamilton’s puzzle.

 Provided Code:
 	CityVisitor.java